Mineblox15/Cursed-Craft/README.md

-# Cursed-Craft---ResourcePack
+# Cursed-Craft-ResourcePack
-A Cursed Pack for Minecraft (MC 1.21.8)
+A Cursed Pack for Minecraft

+I will try to update as much as possible!